-The organization has received a $50,000 grant from the Middle Tennessee Emergency Response Fund of The Community Foundation of Middle Tennessee to provide housing placement and additional wraparound services to individuals living in Hermitage and Lebanon directly impacted by the March 2020 tornadoes.
+Broken Restored Redeemed Ministries has received $370,000 in grants to provide rental assistance, housing placement and additional wraparound services individuals living in Hermitage and Lebanon directly impacted by the March 2020 tornadoes.

 God can restore what is broken and turn it into something amazing.
 All you need is as little faith.

 That’s a message the Gallatin, Tennessee-located, faith-based housing nonprofit Broken Restored Redeemed Ministries wants you to remember.

 Executive Director Laquanus Boykin has been preaching it for years and never more so than in the aftermath of a series of tornadoes that ravaged Middle Tennessee in early March.

 Some of the most extensive property damage occurred in nearby Wilson County and in Hermitage.
 Boykin, her small staff and a host of volunteers have been working ever since to ensure victims find housing and the essentials needed to survive.